 Upstairs at the Gatehouse marked its first anniversary in some style last week with its first ever home-grown production, and there was a packed house to enjoy a special festive preview.

-Forever Plaid, which started out off-Broadway and last played in this country in the West End in 1993, is an intimate tribute to the ’50’s, an era of innocence and close harmony summed up by crooners of the Perry Como ilk.
+Forever Plaid, which started off-Broadway and last played in this country In the West End in 1993, is an intimate tribute to the ‘50s, an era of innocence and close harmony summed up by crooners of the Perry Como ilk.

 Their performance is by way of an attempt to find celestial harmony and peace on that great stage in the sky.
-It’s the greatest comeback since Lazarus, remarks one of their tuxedoed number.
+It’s the greatest comeback since Lazarus, remarked one of their tuxedoed number.

-Hey, plaid may not have been hip, but in the string of numbers that comprise the show – Love is a Many Splendoured Thing, 16 Tons, Catch a Falling Star, Perfidia and many more – you would almost think it’s cool to be square.
+Hey, plaid may not have been hip, but in the string of numbers that comprise the show – Love is a Many Splendored Thing, 16 Tons, Catch a Falling Star, Perfidia and many more – you would almost think its cool to be square.

-Add to that the deft use of giant sink plungers and a three-minute version of the Ed Sullivan Show and you have something that’s as wholesome as apple pie.
+Add to that the best use of giant sink plungers and a three-minute version of the Ed Sullivan Show and you have something that’s as wholesome as apple pie.

-John Plews’ appealing production ensures that it stays cute rather than corny, though at times the vocal precision of his excellent cast – Michael Bernadin, Andrew Emerson, Tim McArthur and Colin Salway – isn’t quite matched by the same snappiness of presentation.
+John Plew’s appealing production ensures that is all stays cute rather than corny, though at time the vocal precision of his excellent cast – Michael Bernadin, Andrew Emerson, Tim McArthur and Colin Salway – isn’t quite matched by the same snappiness of presentation.

 After a fine year for this venue, though, there is certainly plenty to sing about in these plaid tidings.